Chelsea vs Manchester United: Projected lineups, head-to-head, prediction

 —– Aubameyang —–

 Given his incredible form, and run of five-straight shutouts, Kepa will start in goal again and Edouard Mendy will have to wait to start after his recent comeback from injury.
 In defense Thiago Silva is expected to start, while Trevoh Chalobah and Kalidou Koulibaly are likely to keep their places but Cesar Azpilicueta could slot in.
-Ruben Loftus-Cheek at right wing-back makes sense to stop Jadon Sancho, while Kovacic should come into midfield with Jorginho after Gallagher came off against Brentford.
+Ruben Loftus-Cheek at right wing-back makes sense to stop Jadon Sancho, while Kovacic should come into midfield with Jorginho after Gallagher came off against Brentford but is back available for this game after a short illness.
 Up top, expect Mason Mount and Raheem Sterling to start just behind Pierre-Emerick Aubameyang.
 That said, Potter could start Cucurella as a left-sided center back and Sterling could play as a hybrid left wing-back as his lineups are so flexible.
 Potter will likely want plenty of recovery speed in his defensive positions to stop United’s counter attacks.

 Manchester United (4-2-3-1)